-13.1 Cyber Security
+14.1 Cyber Security

 The MAC takes Its role in securing all schools against cyber security extremely seriously.
-As such, guidance from the National Education Network and cyber security standards are integral to our systems, these approaches are embedded in MAC policy.
+As such, guidance from the national education network Resources " NEN and cyber security standards are integral to our systems, these approaches are embedded in MAC policy.

-14 Notifying parents or carers
+15 Notifying parents or carers